 Looking to create a new language arts curriculum, add to an existing one, or give it a complete overhaul?
-In this post, you’ll find curriculum ideas that will help you continuing to meet standards and focus on student learning.
+In this post, you’ll find first quarter ELA curriculum ideas that will help you to meet standards and focus on student learning.

 These ideas are intended for junior high and high school teachers, and they are merely a guide.
-It took me many years to develop a solid curriculum I enjoyed teaching.
+It took me many years to develop a solid curriculum I enjoyed teaching (and it’s still evolving).
 If these ideas can help another teacher, I’m happy to share.

 As a cautionary note, because this post is intended to help teachers across multiple grade levels, specific learning standards are not included.
 It’s important to develop your units based upon specific learning objectives that are tied to standards before altering curriculum.